scorreard/Variant_catalogue_pipeline/README.md

 nextflow run scorreard/Variant_catalogue_pipeline -r main -profile GRCh38,singularity
 ```

-The SV pqrt and the GRCh37 profile do not work for the test.
+The SV part and the GRCh37 profile do not work for the test.